HowToPest.com Logo

 Remember these words, thorough, thorough, thorough!
 You can purchase the best bed bug chemical out there, but if you do not do a thorough treatment you will not solve your bed bug infestation, you will still have bed bugs.
 See how to do a bed bug inspection on our video tutorials page.

-Bed Bug Aerosol or Bed Bug Concentrate?
+Aerosol or Concentrate?

 Identifying the severity of your bed bug infestation will determine whether you want to purchase a bed bug aerosol or concentrate.
 If you are looking to treat a smaller area, you might want to consider a bed bug aerosol like Crossfire Aerosol but if you are looking to treat larger areas then it may be more cost effective to use a concentrate like Crossfire Concentrate, that can be diluted in water and applied with a pesticide grade sprayer.